maoschanz/emoji-selector-for-gnome/README.md

 > The screenshot looks great but it's ugly on my computer !

 It will be less ugly if you have the « Twitter Color Emoji » font, or the « EmojiOne Color » font installed on your system.
-These fonts are on github.
+These fonts are on github, be careful with EmojiOne Color, the recommended way to install it may fuck your system.

 ## About Dash to Panel
 The very popular extension "Dash to Panel" seems to cause some problems with my extension.